dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-advanced/_index.md

 is_preview: true
 ---

-While not typically needed by most, these guides show various ways in which you can configure your .NET Pluggable Components.
+While not typically needed by most, these guides show advanced ways to can configure your .NET Pluggable Components.